 Category: Short Films

-The International Animated Film Society, ASIFA-Hollywood, announced nominations today for its 37th Annual Annie Awards recognizing the year’s best animated features, television productions, commercials, short subjects and outstanding individual achievements in the field of animation.
+The International Animated Film Society, ASIFA-Hollywood, announces nominations today for the 38th Annual Annie Awards recognizing the year’s best in the field of animation including best animated feature, television production, commercials, short subjects, video games and outstanding individual achievements.

 For any film fan this release needs to be on your holiday wish list.
 Visually, both films are presented flawlessly in 1080p.
 In FANTASIA, the live-action sequences have never looks so rich.
 The silhouetted musicians are more dynamic because the blacks are so deep.
 As for the animated sequences, they look marvelous.
 There isn’t a hint of dirt or dust to be found.
 And unlike some restorations of Disney animated films, the cel painted frames retain their handmade quality.
 The landmark visual effects particularly stood out to me.
 The glow of the fairies in the “Nutcracker Suite” section felt more luminous than in previous presentations.
 The colors are rich and the true achievement of the film’s artistry has never been so crystal clear in a home entertainment release.
 The only slight issue is some color bleeding in the live-action sequences, but I’d argue that was from the negative.

 The Academy of Motion Picture Arts and Sciences today announced that 10 animated short films will advance in the voting process for the 83rd Academy Awards.

 Foghorn Leghorn, the lovable, mischievous rooster and his pals Tweety and Sylvester are the next to headline Warner Home Video’s (WHV) Looney Tunes Super Stars releases, the newest series of DVDs celebrating classic Looney Tunes characters.